-When your child gets head lice for the first time it can be quite a shock.
-How can this tiny insect cause so much emotional upset, inconvenience and feelings of uncleanliness?
-The fact is that if left untreated adult lice can lay 7-10 eggs per day and multiply over a week.
-They are very active, cannot hop or fly, and instead crawl, moving from head to head quickly in the classroom and also at home.
+The bad news is that if left to their own devices, adult lice can lay 7-10 eggs per day and multiply over a week.
+They are very active, cannot hop or fly (often a misconception), and instead crawl, moving from head to head quickly in the classroom and also at home.

-To make matters worse, the tiny eggs are firmly attached to the base of the hair shaft (approximately 4mm of the scalp) with a glue-like substance making them very hard to detect and remove.
-Incubated by body heat they stay close to the scalp where it’s warm and close to the blood supply for their source of food.
-Once dislodged, a louse can survive for only two days because it won’t have a source of heat or food.
+Their tiny eggs firmly attach to the base of the hair shaft (approximately 4mm of the scalp) with a glue-like substance making them very hard to detect and remove.
+Incubated by body heat they stay close to the scalp where it’s warm, and close to the blood supply for their source of food.

 To distinguish between the eggs of head lice from other types of debris you find on the head, such as dandruff or dead skin, other types will slide easily along the shaft of the hair, whereas eggs will not.